 The term of individual patents depends upon the legal term of the patents in the countries in which they are obtained.
 In most countries in which we are seeking patent protection for our drug candidates, the patent term is 20 years from the earliest date of filing a non-provisional patent application.
 In the United States, the term of a patent may be lengthened by a patent term adjustment, which provides for term extension in the case of administrative delays at the United States Patent and Trademark Office in granting a patent, or may be shortened if a patent is terminally disclaimed over another patent with an earlier expiration date.
 Furthermore, in the United States, the term of a patent covering an FDA approved drug may be eligible for patent term extension ("PTE") under the Hatch-Waxman Amendments as compensation for the loss of patent term during the FDA regulatory review process.
 The period of extension may be up to five years beyond the expiration of the patent but cannot extend the term of a patent beyond a total of 14 years from the date of product approval.
+Only one patent covering a single FDA. patent beyond a total of 14 years from the date of product approval.
 Only one patent covering a single FDA-approved product among those eligible for an extension may be extended.
 In the future, if any of our drug candidates receives FDA approval, we expect to apply for a PTE, if available, to extend the term of a patent covering such approved drug product.
 We also expect to seek PTEs in any jurisdictions where they are available, however, there is no guarantee that the applicable authorities, including the FDA, will agree with our assessment of whether such an extension should be granted, and even if granted, the length of such an extension.
-See "Risk Factors-Risks Related to Intellectual Property - Our ability to commercialize our drug candidates may decrease if we are unable to protect our intellectual property rights or if these rights are insufficient for our purposes.
+See "Item 3.D.
+Risk Factors-Risks Related to Intellectual Property - Our ability to commercialize our drug candidates may decrease if we are unable to protect our intellectual property rights or if these rights are insufficient for our purposes."